beam-community/bamboo/README.md

 end
 ```

 An interceptor must implement the `Bamboo.Interceptor` behaviour.
-To prevent email being sent, you can intercept it with `Bamboo.Email.intercept/1`
+To prevent email being sent, you can block it with `Bamboo.Email.block/1`.

 ```elixir
 # some/path/within/your/app/deny_list_interceptor.ex